- Professor Micah Berman receives award from the National Cancer Institute

 - Robert Bilott ’90 profiled in New York Times Magazine article

 Service and Public Interest Programs

 As a public university, the Moritz College of Law is dedicated to making a difference in our community, state, and the world.
-Our new Public Service Law Center, opening in 2014, houses all of our public service programs and groups in one central location.
+Our Public Service Law Center, which opened in 2014, houses all of our public service programs and groups in one central location.

 In the summer, students fan out across the country working in public interest legal positions supported by Public Interest Law Foundation grants.
 Each year, PILF raises over $30,000 that is used to support law students working in no or low-paying public interest summer positions.